paulBooz/flower/baselines/baseline_template/README.md

 ```

 ## Dataset Preparation
-You can download the TON_IoT dataset by accessing the following [link](https://unsw-my.sharepoint.com/personal/z5025758_ad_unsw_edu_au/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fz5025758%5Fad%5Funsw%5Fedu%5Fau%2FDocuments%2FTON%5FIoT%20datasets%2FTrain%5FTest%5Fdatasets%2FTrain%5FTest%5FLinux%5Fdataset).
-Please download the file named `Train_test_linux_memory.csv`.
-Then, ensure that the dataset is located at `dataset/dataset.csv`.
+You can download the TON_IoT dataset by accessing the following [link](https://research.unsw.edu.au/projects/toniot-datasets).
+Please navigate to `TON_IoT datasets/Train_Test_datasets/Train_Test_Linux_dataset` and download the file named `Train_test_linux_memory.csv`.
+Then, rename this file to `dataset.csv` to ensure that it is located at `dataset/`.
 If you want to run the experiments with your own data, place your dataset in this path.
 The dataset is preprocessed using `dataset_preparation.py`, which you can modify if you wish to add custom preprocessing steps.

 ## Running the Experiments
 To run StatAvg with TON IoT baseline, ensure you have activated your Poetry environment (execute `poetry shell` from this directory), then: